asanchezba/MATLAB/00_Variables/README.md

 The _whos_ command prints the details of all the defined variables stored in the workspace.
 It provides the name, size, bytes class, and attributes.

+After defining a variable, the assigned data can be reused at any time throughout the program, unless the variable is reassigned with new data, or cleared.
+- To erase all the variables type _clear_ or _clear all_